-Alexa, our Skidmore Lead Ambassador for College Scoops, provided the student footage for our College Scoops Q&A video for Skidmore!
+Shu-tong, our American Lead Ambassador for College Scoops, provided the student footage for our College Scoops Q&A video for American!
 As students visit colleges, many students have questions that they can’t find the answers to online.
 So, we reached out to our College Scoops community and asked them for their help.